 - Weathered exterior (including peeling paint, minor wood rot, etc.)

-Maybe it’s a lack of time, or cash, or motivation, or a combination of all three.
-But whatever the reason, you have no interest in investing any money or effort into your home before you list it for sale.
+If you have no interest in investing any money or effort into your home before you list it for sale, you can move forward and sell your home “as is”.

-In addition, don’t be deceived by the “do nothing” mindset.
+If you decide to go this route, don’t be deceived by the “do nothing” mindset.
 While you don’t need to spend time and money on repairing major problems, it is wise to invest a little bit into your home before listing it for sale.
-A rundown house that’s also coated in a layer of grime, covered in dirty carpet, and hidden behind wildly overgrown landscaping guarantees you’ll get the least amount of money for your home.
+Lurie emphasizes the importance of taking some time to clean up the property.
+“Taking that extra step to cut the grass or trim the bushes makes it more welcoming.”

 You can net more by using nothing but your own elbow grease or a little cash to hire a pro to deep clean, declutter, and depersonalize your home: